You’re here because you’re ready to become a freelance web developer.

 3. Build your personal brand

-Getting your name out there as an expert in the field can be tough, but if you want the freelance lifestyle, you’ll have to hustle for it so get ready for some sleepless nights.
+Getting your name out there as an expert in the field can be tough, but if you want the freelance lifestyle, you’ll have to hustle for it.

 It’s crucial that you talk to people.
 Online and off.